emranxec/MyLearning/README.md

 > is then delivered to users over the internet on a subscription basis,
 > giving users the flexibility to not have to worry about upfront installation purchases or ongoing maintenance costs.
 ----
-##  How to handle Transactions in Spring?
+## Q. How to handle Transactions in Spring?
 > #### Using @Transactional power
 > As we defined before, in a transaction, if a single process fails then all transactions should fail.
 > We can implement this behavior using @Transactional annotation.